False Alarms Issues in CCTV Software Xeoma

 There is an effective remedy to avoid or minimize the chance of false alarms in Xeoma CCTV Software – Motion Detector module and its settings.
 Thanks to a variety of criteria you can optimize work of your home security systems just the way you need it.

-You can disregard motions shorter than a particular period of time (set by you), thus preventing motion detector from triggering when there are some insignificant movements you don’t want to be recorded (a falling leaf, time’s changing on the screen, etc.).
+1) You can disregard motions shorter than a particular period of time (set by you), thus preventing motion detector from triggering when there are some insignificant movements you don’t want to be recorded (a falling leaf, time’s changing on the screen, etc.).
+The setting is very good for dealing with precipitations such as snow or rain.

-Using a brush you can set the parts you want to be monitored for movements.
+4) Using a brush you can set custom areas you want to be monitored for movements.
 The parts can be of any size or any shape, as many of them as you like.
-Just redden the needed zones.
+Just paint red the needed zones.

 As soon as you’re done with setting your motion detector you can finally relax and be sure you and your property are safe!
 You won’t be bothered by false alarms anymore.